-But things are not always simple.
-If it was a long day, then it is difficult to calm down sometimes in the evening and relax, so we often can’t sleep.
+However, this isn’t always simple.
+After a long day, it is sometimes difficult to calm down in the evening and relax, so we often can’t sleep.
 Will you count the sheep to fall asleep?
-Green tea can help you here.
+Green tea is here to help.

-Maybe you heard that reals teas are not appropriate to drink in the evening.
-Green, black, white and some other teas from Camelia sinensis have caffeine, which is known for its invigorating effect.
-It isn’t the same if you drink a coffee or green tea in the evening before sleep and I will tell you why.
-Green tea works differently as coffee (nevertheless it has caffeine) due to an active ingredient named l-theanine.
-I am sure you know already that teas relax before bedtime.
-Does green tea help you sleep?
-Green tea contains the amino acid L-theanine, which helps to relay and calm, and also has a positive effect on mental health, as it helps against depression.
+Maybe you heard that real teas are not appropriate to drink in the evening.
+Green, black, white and some other teas from Camellia Sinensis have caffeine, which is known for its invigorating effect.
+It isn’t the same if you drink a coffee or green tea in the evening and I will tell you why.

+This tea works differently as coffee (nevertheless it has caffeine) due to an active ingredient named L-theanine.
+I am sure you already know that teas relax before bedtime but will green tea help you to fall asleep?
+It contains the amino acid L-theanine, which helps to relax and calm, and also has a positive effect on mental health, as it helps against depression.

 It has calming effects on the human body and the ability to promote concentration.
 It helps you psychically and physically to relax, reduces the level of stress, and improves sleep quality.

-Many people have troubles sleeping.
-This is often the result of stress conditions, lack of physical activity, anxiety or depression.
-Sleeping pills are a life savior for many people as they provide them to fall asleep.
+Many people have trouble sleeping, are you one of them?
+Insomnia is often the result of stress conditions, lack of physical activity, anxiety or depression.
+Sleeping pills are a life savior for many people but they are not natural and can be addictive.
 L-theanine is an effective and safe long-term alternative, which has a natural harmonizing effect.
-Not only does it help in relaxing and sleeping easier and faster but also improves the quality of sleep and reduces the appearance of nightmares.
+Not only does it help to relax and to fall asleep easier and faster but also improves the quality of sleep and reduces the appearance of nightmares.

 A Japan study showed that L-theanine really improved the quality of sleep.
-People who took 200 mg of L-theanine daily saw that this ingredient helped them to sleep longer than usual.
+People who took 200 mg of the amino acid daily saw that it helped them to sleep longer as usual.

 Stress often affects our mental health and results in anxiety and depression.
 L-theanine can be an alternative to antidepressants, which has no sedentary effect and doesn’t cause addiction.
 It also improves mood, as it has the ability to release neurotransmitters (e.g. dopamine and serotonin) in the brain.